ZoidTechnology/Simple-Font-Renderer/readme.md

 ## Converting Fonts

-Font descriptors should be exported from BMFont in text format, while textures should use the PNG format.
-To convert a font to a C file, enter the converter directory and run:
+Ensure a recent version of [Node.js](https://nodejs.org/) and [NPM](https://www.npmjs.com/) is installed.
+Install dependencies by entering the converter directory and running `npm install`.
+Font descriptors should be exported from BMFont in the text format, while textures should use the PNG format.
+To convert a font to a C file, run:

 	npm run convert <input> <bit depth> <destination>

-The input should be a path to a font descriptor file exported from BMFont.
+The input should be a path to a font descriptor exported from BMFont.
 For optimal results, disable font smoothing within BMFont when using a bit depth of 1.

 ## Rendering Text